 ESG issues, including climate change, are multifaceted and represent long-term systemic risks.
 The Trustee recognises that ESG risks are financially material and need to be managed as the Scheme has a long-term payment horizon.
 The Trustee therefore seeks to integrate ESG considerations into its decision-making and reporting processes across all asset classes.
 ESG considerations are integral to the development of the Scheme's investment strategy.
-As a core part of this the Trustee has reviewed scenarios for future development in climate change and their potential impact on the Scheme's assets and liabilities.
-We recognise this is a first iteration, it is useful data for the Trustee and it will be developed further through time.
+As a core part of this, the Trustee has reviewed scenarios for future development in climate change and their potential impact on the Scheme's assets and liabilities.

-Time Horizons
+Time Horizons set by the Trustee